ContextHVE/ContextHVE/reconstruction.md

 	<p></p>
 	<table border="0"> <!-- 表格边框设置为1 -->
 	<tr></tr>
     <tr>Editing the video with original condition.This result primarily reflects the ability to complete the mask region and to maintain the original characteristics of the scene/person in the original video.
-Here, the characters in the original video are directly used to complete the video. </tr>
+Here, the characters in the original video are directly used to complete the video.
+Note that, unlike the method of incorporating original image priors into noise when initializing the noise, our initial noise is entirely randomly generated.
+This means that the condition image priors are completely derived from ContextNet, and this is also the reason for the addition of the Reconstruction experiment.</tr>

     <tr> <!-- 表格的一行 -->
         <th style="width: 456px;">Ground Truth</th> <!-- 表头单元格 -->